LiLabAtVT/I2GDS2025/Group6/McKennaDraftReadMe.md

 Use your bbduk output files (_Sample Name_\_[1 or 2]\_decontam.fastq.gz) and merge the forward (\_1\_) and reverse (\_2\_) reads for each sample.
 Your input should be the bbduk output files you generated from the previous step, or the contingency bbduk output files provided.

 **Step 1**\
-Create an environment to download vsearch, activate said environment
+Create an environment where you'll install vsearch, activate said environment
 ```
 module load Miniconda3/24.7.1-0
 conda create vsearchenv